autocar-logo

 Three-row Volkswagen Tayron revealed

-Volkswagen has unveiled the new Tayron, which replaces the Tiguan Allspace, offering extra practicality, more onboard tech, and four engine options.
+Volkswagen has unveiled the new Tayron, which effectively replaces the Tiguan Allspace, offering extra practicality, more onboard tech, and four engine options.
 This model is essentially the three-row version of the Tayron that was revealed earlier this year at the Beijing Motor Show, where it was named the 'Tiguan L Pro.'

 1. Gets four engine options, with 2WD and 4WD